rizdaprasetya/mt-alt-doc/en/disbursement/overview.md

 - Other transfer types such as SKN (Kliring) and Bank Indonesia’s RTGS are also supported.

 ### Transfer Types
-- All transfer are done real-time for the following banks:
+- All transfer are done via real-time transfer for the following banks:
   - Mandiri
   - CIMB
   - BCA
   - Danamon
   - BNI
-- The rest of the banks will be done by SKN
+- The rest of the banks will be done via SKN (Sistem Kliring Nasional).

 ### Easy to Integrate API